ManticoreGamesInc/platform-documentation/src/getting_started/other_engines.md

 more details over in the [API Docs](../core_api.md).

 * The often (miss)used `OnUpdate` event equivalent is the global `Tick()` function.
 It is totally fine to overwrite it with your own.
-* Instead of frames, you will mostly work with objects in CORE.
+* Instead of frames, you will mostly work with objects in Core.
 Those can be destroyed completely instead of just be hidden like frames in WoW.
-* CORE does have `print` but it prints to the Event Log instead of the chat frame.
+* Core does have `print` but it prints to the Event Log instead of the chat frame.
 There is no `dump` for tables.
-* CORE does not include the `bitlib` library.
+* Core does not include the `bitlib` library.

 ## Garry's Mod